mines-researchcomputing/mines-researchcomputing.github.io/source/pages/workshops/fall2025/Intro_to_Linux_and_Bash_Lab_-_HPC_Workshop.md

 ## Connecting to an HPC System via SSH

 ### Linux and MacOS
 Connecting to and using Mines' HPC systems requires knowledge of the command line.
 The first step will be opening the terminal on your operating system.
 On Mac systems, the quickest way is to use the "Spotlight" search by pressing "Command + Space" on your keyboard and typing "Terminal".
 Most Linux systems will also have a terminal app preinstalled.
 Once you have the terminal open, you can login using the ssh command.
-If you are on the Mines network, either on-campus, or connected to the Mines VPN, you can type the command
+If you are on the Mines network, either on-campus, or connected to the Mines VPN, you can type the command.d

 	$ ssh username@name-of-hpc-system.mines.edu